MINISTRYGmbH/morrow-core/docs/features.md

 And then you hope that you did not remove an important variable of the controller and everything works.
 Now, sometimes it does.

-Morrow introduces Bricks you build corresponding to your Feature list.
+Morrow introduces "Features" you build corresponding to your Feature list.
 If you want to add a feature you can do that without interfering other features.
 If you later want to remove a feature you can do that in seconds.
 Without any side effects.

-> Bricks will keep your codebase clean and reusable.
+> "Features" will keep your codebase clean and reusable.

 Give me some useful examples for useful "Features"